 If you follow our recommendations above, your boiler should continue to heat your home efficiently.

 When the weather starts to cool off, it can be tempting to turn up the TRVs, the room thermostat or even the boiler thermostat.
 However, in doing so, you could waste a lot of energy and your heating bills may increase.
 If your heating is on but you still feel cold, you should grab a pair of woolly socks to wear on your feet and an extra jumper.
 Blankets are a good idea for a cosy night in.
 Choosing to do this instead of increasing your heating system temperature is better for the environment, too.

 A condensing boiler is one of the most efficient types of boiler.
-This is because it has a secondary heat exchanger that recycles the heat from the waste gases and uses it to warm up your water.
+This is because it is able to recover virtually all the heat from the flue gases and use this to heat your home.
 For the boiler to work at its most efficient, the heat exchanger needs to be equal to or below the dew point temperature.
 The dew point temperature is a measurement that determines the humidity of air and is the temperature at which water droplets form in the heat exchanger.
 For gas boilers, the dew point is around 55 °C. This means that the water needs to be 55 °C or lower for your boiler to maintain its efficiency.
-The boiler’s output temperature should always be higher than the dew point temperature.

 There are two temperatures that you’re able to select on your Viessmann boiler.
 One is the temperature of the water that flows through the radiators and the other is the temperature of the water that comes out of your taps.

 To alter the tap output temperature:

 Alternatively, you can watch the video below that demonstrates how to change the radiator output temperature.